-A fantastic example of a kanban board is found in the Trello app.
+A fantastic Kanban board example is found in the Trello app.
 The board below is being used to track team meetings and agendas, displaying them in a pseudo timeline.
-Kanban boards are used in many different ways and though the elements within the UI are simple, being able to iterate through different layouts and states is very helpful when designing a kanban interface.
+Kanban boards are used in many different ways and though the elements within the UI are simple, being able to iterate through different layouts and states is very helpful when designing a Kanban board interface.

 Creating reusable elements